 How a 3D scanner works

 The operating principle is to obtain and compare images from two cameras.
 Just as a person can determine the distance to objects using their eyes, a 3D scanner calculates the object's distance.
 Usually, in addition to the cameras, illumination (laser or lamp flash) is used, which helps achieve high accuracy and reliability.

-All measurement data and images are transferred to the computer, the data and the surface of the scanned part are stored, analyzed, and displayed on the screen as a 3D image.
+All measurement data and images are transferred to a computer, the data and the surface of the scanned part are stored, analyzed, and displayed on the screen as a 3D image.
 With the help of a computer, you can control the scanning process, select the resolution and the necessary areas to refine the detail, save and change the data obtained using a 3D laser scanner.

 3D scanning technologies

 There are two main 3D scanning technologies: laser and optical.

 3D scanning is performed by highlighting the object with a special flash (similar to a camera flash).
 Lines are projected onto the object to form a unique pattern.
 Information about the shape of the object's surface is contained in the projected image's shape distortions.

 The engineering center mainly uses optical scanners to perform the work.

 It uses a class II laser that is safe for vision.
 For a 3D scanner with laser illumination to be linked to the scanned object, special reflective tags are often used, fixed next to the scanned object or directly on it at certain points.

 For the most part, 3D laser scanners are not suitable for scanning moving objects since scanning takes quite a long time.
 Therefore, their use is difficult if the object is a person.
 Besides, there is a need to apply special reflective labels.
 Using this technology is the high accuracy of the resulting 3D model and a large range.